-Set B: Overview and Assumptions
+Table/Plot Set B: Overview and Assumptions

-Table/set B provides the minimum HRR that is needed to create damaging HGL conditions for a range of compartment sizes and different target types.
+Table/Plot set B provides the minimum HRR that is needed to create damaging HGL conditions for a range of compartment sizes and different target types.
 It is used to screen ignition sources that are not capable of generating a damaging HGL (Step 2.3.3), and to identify scenarios involving secondary combustibles that can cause development of a damaging HGL in the fire area (Step 2.5.2).

+The heat soak method was not used in the development of table/plot set B; therefore, a cable is assumed damaged without delay when the plume temperature surrounding the cable or the incident radiant heat flux reaches the damage threshold.

 The assumptions and background for the calculations performed to develop the tables and plots in set B are discussed in Section 06.03.02 of IMC 0308, Attachment 3, Appendix F. The principal assumptions are as follows:

-An important assumption is that the compartment has openings that are large enough to allow sufficient ventilation to support the fire, which justifies the use of the method of McCaffrey, Quintiere, and Harkleroad to calculate the HGL temperature over the methods for closed and mechanically-vented compartments that are described in Chapter 2 of NUREG-1805.
+An important assumption is that the compartment has openings that are large enough to allow sufficient ventilation to support the fire, which justifies the use of the method of McCaffrey, Quintiere, and Harkleroad (MQH) to calculate the HGL temperature over the methods for closed and mechanically-vented compartments that are described in Chapter 2 of NUREG-1805.
 In addition, the opening is assumed to be a standard 3 ft. wide, 7-ft. high open doorway.
-Several plants transitioning to NFPA 805 made the same assumptions, and the NRC review of submitted by these plants concluded that these assumptions and the use of the MQH method are acceptable.
+Several plants transitioning to NFPA 805 made the same assumptions, and the NRC’s review of license amendment requests (LARs) submitted by these plants concluded that these assumptions and the use of the MQH method are acceptable.

 The ambient air temperature, Ta, is assumed to be 77°F.